BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 :::
 ::::::

-:::::: kata Question - Initialization
+:::::: question Question - Initialization
 Why do we need to initialize variables?

 ::: details Solution

-Because C++ does no do this automatically for you, at least not in all cases.
+Because C++ does not do this automatically for you, at least not in all cases.
 Uninitialized variables contain undefined values and are considered to contain garbage data.
 These uninitialized variables will create trouble when using them on the right side of an assignment operation.

 :::
 ::::::